1 Introduction

 The 19th-century Royal Society member Leake estimates that Palaepharsalus was located half a mile east of the Pharsalus' acropolis.
 [158]

 The Enipeus River flows along the east side of Pharsalus.
-Palaepharsalus, or Phthia, is believed to have been located near the Enipeus River east of Pharsalus.
+Palaepharsalus, in other words, Phthia, is believed to have been located near the Enipeus River east of Pharsalus.

 6.3 Battle against the Centaurs